Central Post Office Building, Malmö: History

-The Central Post Office Building, Malmö, Sweden, (Centralposthuset) designed by Ferdinand Boberg and built between 1904 and 1906.
-It is a building in the style of Romantic nationalism, popular in the years around 1900.
-Inspired by the Brick Gothic from the middle ages, common especially in the cities around the Baltic Sea.
-The unusually large cupolas of the two towers is a detail that caused some debate at the time.
+The Central Post Office Building was constructed between 1900 and 1906.
+It is a building in the National Romantic style, mostly popular in Nordic countries in the years around 1900.
+The building's appearance is also inspired by Brick Gothic architecture from the Middle Ages, common especially in the cities around the Baltic Sea.
+Another parallel is the Copenhagen City Hall, completed just one year earlier, in 1905, also with dark austere brick walls.
+The unusually large cupolas of the two towers, a characteristic detail of Boberg's architecture, caused some debate at the time.

-Boberg was pleased with how this building turned out and commented in a letter from 1907 that it was perhaps his best work.
+Boberg, who had earlier designed Stockholm’s Central Post Office and Rosenbad, was pleased with how this building turned out and commented in a letter from 1907 that it was perhaps his best work.
 The top floor was given an added row of windows in 1944 designed by Erik Lallerstedt.
-It became a listed building in 1935 and was restored and modernized between 2006 and 2020.